 An employee could receive both awards as long as the combination of both awards does not exceed 10% of salary or $10,000, whichever amount is lower and as long each award is for a different accomplishment.
 With that said, control points and HR will provide regular auditing to ensure compliance requirements are followed in award allocation.

 Is it possible to get a Spot and Achievement Award for the same accomplishment?

 No. An employee may not receive a SPOT Award and an Achievement Award for the same accomplishment.

 Can STAR Awards be used to recognize team efforts?

 Yes, they can.
-In some situations, a project lead may receive an Achievement Award and project team members could receive a Spot award.
-If you are giving a Spot Award to a project team, then every award recipient would receive a $1,000 award.
-The $1,000 Spot Award is not split or distributed to project team members.
+If you are giving a Spot Award or Achievement Award to a project team, the full amount will be given to each project team member.
+The Award is not split or distributed among project team members.

 Can the department or divisions supplement the $5,000 Achievement Award or $1000 Spot Award amounts with additional funds if they are available?